Vision

 In 2020 we had a local ecologist to survey our site and draw up a habitat management plan to help us create more biodiversity.
 You can read the survey we’ve had done here: Ekopod Ecological Survey Report and Management Plan July 2020 (1) We’re now working through this step by step to try and improve the site for wildlife.
-Works we’ve completed include:
+Works we’ve done include:

 + Thinning out the tree canopy in our woodland area to promote regeneration